-Introspection tools for Cloud Spanner enable you to investigate issues with your database.
+Introspection tools for Spanner enable you to investigate issues with your database.
 They consist of a set of built-in tables that you can query to gain more insight about queries, transactions, reads and more.
 Not sure which tool to use for a particular problem?
 The following list summarizes each tool and the kinds of questions they can help answer.

 The statistics include highest CPU usage, total query execution counts, average latency, most data scanned, and additional basic query statistics.
 Use these statistics to help identify expensive, frequently run or data-intensive queries.

-Read statistics can be used to investigate the most common and most resource-consuming reads on your database using the Cloud Spanner Reads API.
+Read statistics can be used to investigate the most common and most resource-consuming reads on your database using the Spanner Reads API.
 These statistics are collected and stored in 3 different time intervals - minute, 10 minutes and an hour.
 For each time interval, Cloud Spanner tracks the reads that are using the most resources.

 Use read statistics to find out the combined resource usage by all reads, find the most CPU consuming reads, and find out how a specific read's frequency changes over time.